Chenxi1818/2023comprog/README.md

-# Description
-These are two projects and some small exercises in **Computer Programming** in my second year of undergraduate school.
-Two projects mainly focus on the manual construction of MLE in the logit model.
-Python was used as the programming language.
+There are two projects and some small exercises in **Computer Programming** course during my second year in Jinan University.
+Two projects mainly focus on the manual construction of maximum 1og-likelihood estimation.